title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code

-There are some issues with the solution in this article.
-I recommend using a more perfect method.
+There are some issues with the solution in this article, so I recommend using a more perfect method.

-Recently, I heard about a time-limited free image hosting service called Dogedoge.
-It supports mainland China CDN and high-performance real-time cropping.
-I sent an email to the author to apply for it and got approved after two or three days.
+Recently, I heard about a time-limited free Dogedoge Image Hosting, which supports mainland China CDN and high-performance real-time cropping.
+I also sent an email to the author to try to apply for it, and it was approved after about two or three days.

-After getting the image hosting service, the next step is to configure automatic image uploading.
-I used to use Typora to write markdown, which allows easy integration with PicGo-Core through the "Custom Image Upload Command" to upload images.
-But now I use VS Code more often for blogging, so the requirement becomes automatically uploading pasted images to Dogedoge image hosting in VS Code.
-This article documents my exploration process and the solution I found.
+After obtaining the image hosting service, of course, I configured automatic image uploading.
+I have been using Typora to write Markdown for a while, which allows me to easily use the "Custom Image Upload Command" to integrate with PicGo-Core for image uploading.
+But now I prefer to use VS Code to write blogs, so the requirement has changed to automatically upload pasted images to Dogedoge Image Hosting in VS Code.
+This article records my exploration process and the solution.

-As far as I know, PicGo-Core is designed with a plugin system, so it should be easy to achieve custom uploading by manually writing a plugin.
-The difficulty lies in integrating the image pasting in VS Code with the PicGo upload command.
+As far as I know, PicGo-Core is based on a plugin design, so it should be easy to meet the custom uploading requirement by manually writing a plugin.
+The difficulty lies in the integration of pasting images in VS Code and the PicGo upload command.

-Unfortunately, after searching around, I couldn't find a hook for customizing the image pasting command in VS Code.
-The current PicGo extension for VS Code only supports the eight official image hosting services supported by PicGo-Core and does not support custom plugins for PicGo-Core.
+Unfortunately, after searching for a while, I couldn't find a hook for customizing the paste image command in VS Code.
+The current PicGo extension for VS Code only supports the eight image hosting services officially supported by PicGo-Core, and it does not support custom plugins for PicGo-Core.

-The plugin feature of PicGo-Core is work in progress.
+The plugin feature of PicGo-Core is still a work in progress.

-Fortunately, during my search, I found another VS Code extension: vsc-markdown-image.
-This extension supports custom upload methods by simply writing an asynchronous JavaScript function that uploads the image and returns the image link.
+Fortunately, during the search process, I found another VS Code extension: vsc-markdown-image.
+This extension supports custom upload methods, and you only need to write an asynchronous JavaScript function to implement the upload and return the image link.

 const path = require('path');